Housefull 2: Critical reception

 Though Housefull 2's response was more positive than its predecessor, it still received mixed reviews by critics.

 The Times of India gave the movie 3.5 out of 5 stars, praising the performance of Akshay Kumar and Asin.
 Taran Adarsh from Bollywood Hungama gave 3.5 stars and said, "If you are a movie-goer who derives happiness from loud comedies with over-the-top humor that defy logic at every opportunity, I am sure, you will relish this wacky slapstick.
 If your idea of watching a comedy is to have a good time at the movies, then Housefull 2 is especially designed for you."
-Mrigank Dhaniwala from Koimoi gave the film 3 out of 5 stars.
 Kanika Sikka of DNA rated 2 out of 5 stars and wrote, "Go in with a promise that you'll be entertained, but don't expect an exhilarating journey."
 Sonia Chopra of Sify rated 2 out of 5 stars stating, "The physical slapstick comedy is straight out of a kids' movie, but it is charmingly daft.
 You cannot help let out a laugh or two.
 It's accidentally comic when you have a person with a bullet in his arm, but no one thinks of ringing for the ambulance.
 You see, long-winded, sappy moral science lectures are to be given at the very time."
 Anupama Chopra of Hindustan Times gave the film 2 out of 5 stars and said, "Housefull 2 has exactly the same mix of stars, foreign locations, farcical plot and spectacularly dim-witted comedy as the first Housefull.
 This is the cinematic equivalent of junk food - when you walk in, you know exactly what you're going to get."
 Raja Sen of Rediff gave the film 1 out of 5 stars and commented, "Housefull 2 is shamefully bad.
 So bad that Ranjeet—the rapey villain of yore—who appears in one scene, is the most dignified thing about the film."
 Rajeev Masand from CNN-IBN gave the film 1 out 5 stars and said, "Housefull 2 is for four-year-olds who don't know any better.
 For anyone with taste, or anyone seeking genuine laughs, there's nothing here."